 • We accept submissions only through Submittable.
 Submissions sent to our e-mail will be deleted unread.

-• Multiple submissions are allowed, but each submission must be accompanied by its own $10 submission fee.
+• Multiple submissions are allowed, but each submission must be accompanied by its own $10 entry.

 • Simultaneous submissions are accepted for the contest.
 However, your entry fee will not be returned if the piece is accepted elsewhere and you need to withdraw it.